Morpho Vault V2

 A small penalty (up to 2%) may apply to discourage manipulation, but this doesn't prevent exits—it only adds a minor cost.

-This mechanism ensures that even if a vault's underlying markets become illiquid, users are never permanently locked in.
+This mechanism ensures that even if a vault's underlying markets become illiquid, users are never permanently locked in it.
 They can always exit by effectively swapping their vault shares for direct positions in the underlying protocols.

 2. Comprehensive Timelock System